TheEquus/equus-site/content/posts/googlectf-parking/index.md

 Looking at the Verilog implementation of the digital circuit, we can see that some inputs depend on `outj[i-1]` or `outj[i+1]`.
 Since the output blocks "cascade" (output of first block flows onto second, which flows onto the third block etc.), we can determine just how many neighbours a change in bit i affects.

 {{< img biteffect.png >}}
 The above shows roughly how a change in a bit affects the neighbours.
 Blocks 2, 3 and 6 rely on the output of a block on the previous row - e.g. Row 5 block 2 relies on the output of Row 4 block 1.
 On the other hand, blocks 4 and 5 rely on the output of a block on the next row - e.g. Row 5 block 4 relies on the output of Row 6 block 3.
-Note how block j on row i only relies on block j-1.
+Note how block j on row i only relies on block j-1 (and never block j+1).
 {{< img bitouteffect.png >}}
 What all this essentially means is that if we're working from index 0 to index 63, if the output bits from 0 to m are all 1's, then bits 0 to m-3 are all correct.
 If we're working from index 63 to index 0, and the output bits are all 1's from 63 to n, then that means all bits from 63 until n+2 are correct.